China's stretched health system braces for peak in Covid infections

 "When I think of this situation my feeling is just, wow, we are so lucky because now we can isolate at home," Yang said.

-"This wave is something we have to face, because it is impossible to stay closed forever," she said.
-"It may have some impact on the economy and cause some problems in people's lives, but many of us see hope in front of us now."
+"This wave is something we have to face, because it is impossible to stay closed forever."